chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

    * text goes here
    * text goes here

-Use the asterisk symbol (*) only for bulleted lists, even though Sphinx supports using other symbols.
+Use the asterisk symbol (*) only for bulleted lists, even though |python sphinx| supports using other symbols.
 For example:

 * text goes here
 * text goes here